Things to do in Cùcuta & Norte de Santander Colombia: Estoraques Mountains

 Norte de Santander is full of beautiful towns, natural wonders and hidden gems to discover.

-TRAVEL ADVICE: While many places in Norte de Santander are safe to visit, there are rural areas that have been historically affected by the violent conflict involving guerilla groups and paramilitaries.
-This is especially true for the area of Catatumbo, including the Ocaña region, where Ocaña, La Playa de Belén and the Los Estoraques Park are located.
-It’s important to check current travel advisory before you visit.
+TRAVEL ADVICE: While many places in Norte de Santander are safe to visit, there are (mainly rural) areas that have been heavily affected by the armed conflict involving guerilla groups and paramilitaries.
+This is especially true for the Catatumbo region, including Ocaña, La Playa de Belén and the Los Estoraques Park are located.
+Please check current travel advisory on official government websites.

 1. Discover La Playa de Belén and Parque Nacional Natural Los Estoraques